davidmeredith/devsGuidebook/devGuidebook.md

 ### Concurrency and Parallelism

-In computing, concurrency is not parallelism, despite the two terms having very similar dictionary definitions. *Concurrency is a software concern* involving context switching of a process on a single CPU core via a ‘kernel thread’ (these types of thread are also commonly referred to as process thread, carrier thread, and platform thread) .
+In computing, concurrency is not parallelism, despite the two terms having very similar dictionary definitions. *Concurrency is a software concern* involving context switching of a process on a single CPU core via a ‘kernel thread’ (these types of thread are also commonly referred to as 'process thread,' 'carrier thread,' and 'platform thread') .
 Context switching gives the illusion that multiple things are happening at once because the time slicing is so small. *True parallelism is both a software and hardware concern* which requires increasingly more hardware to do more things at once.
-This can range from multiple cores on one CPU, multiple CPUs, multiple nodes, remote actors, remote VMs, cloud functions such as Lambda and more.
+This can range from multiple cores on one CPU, multiple CPUs, multiple nodes, remote actors, remote VMs, clustered VMs, cloud functions such as AWS Lambda and more.

 For example, parallelism with increasingly heavyweight implementations from small to large could range from:
 - Single host with shared memory parallelism using low level platform threads and locks (mutexes), where threads map to cores.
-Programming with platform threads and locks is low level and is really for library developers rather than application developers.
+Programming with platform threads and locks is low level.
-- Single host with shared memory parallelism using software abstractions built on lower level threads, such as co-routines with channels for sharing data, virtual threads a.k.a. fibers, async/await methods, pragmas to parallelise tight loops such as used in in OpenMP.
+- Single host with shared memory parallelism using software abstractions built on lower level platform threads, such as suspending functions commonly called co-routines, virtual threads a.k.a. fibers, async/await methods/functions, pragmas to parallelise tight loops such as used in in OpenMP.
-- Multi-processing where each child-process has its own memory space and data is separately distributed to each process for processing, or data can be shared using inter-process-communication mechanisms (IPC) such as memory-mapped files (memory and disk) or messaging over sockets.
+- Multi-processing where each child-process has its own memory space where data is separately distributed to each process for processing, or data can be shared using inter-process-communication mechanisms (IPC) such as memory-mapped files (memory and disk) or messaging over sockets.
 - K8s worker nodes/pods hosted in the same K8s cluster with communication over ethernet.
-- HPC using compute clusters where 'tightly coupled' workloads message-pass over a high performance interconnect (MPI).
+- HPC using compute clusters where 'tightly coupled' workloads message-pass over a high performance interconnect (MPI), VM clusters (e.g. Apache Terracotta).
 - Geographically distributed compute nodes/servers such as remote Actors / FaaS / Grid computing / service mesh.
 - Geographically distributed multi-clustering (e.g., Grid, federated HPC - a potential route to exa-scale).

 Some general recommendations: